-This is primarily because all units are meant to be rented out.
+This is primarily because the units are meant to be rented out.
 If there is a vacancy in one or more units, the borrower is more susceptible to missing a monthly payment.

-Higher rates (in comparison to owner-occupied properties) Rates are higher for multi-family homes that are classified as investment properties.
+Higher rates (in comparison to owner-occupied properties): Rates are typically higher for multi-family homes that are classified as investment properties.

 Maximum Loan amount for Multi-family properties

-Multi-family properties that have 1 to 4 units are eligible for a residential mortgage backed by Fannie Mae (or Freddie Mac).
+Duplex, triplex and quadruplex multi-family properties are eligible for a residential mortgage backed by Fannie Mae (or Freddie Mac).
 Because these loans typically offer lower rates than commercial mortgages, there is a maximum loan amount that applies for each of these.

 Quite often, buyers can afford higher loan amounts (due to their higher income).
 Not only are they interested in getting a bigger loan amount, they are also eligible based on Fannie Mae criteria of credit score and Debt-To-Income (DTI) ratio.